Everything you need to know about last-minute travel

 You should also consider alternative destinations.
 If your original idea was to go to a busy national park, look into a similar state park, or visit a beach that is within driving distance rather than one you have to fly into.
 While you might “end up in Cartagena instead of Capri,” this is a “great opportunity to explore a destination you may not have thought of,” said the BBC.

 If you feel like cruising, sign up for Holland America’s Standby Program, which gives guests the chance to set sail at a reduced fare.
-Shortly before embarkation, Holland America determines how many cabins are still open, and if there is availability reaches out to those on the standby list.
-This is a bit of a risk since there is no guarantee that you can get on board, but if you do, the price is right: inside and oceanview staterooms are $99 per passenger, per day, and verandahs are $129.
+Shortly before embarkation, Holland America determines how many cabins are still open, and if there is availability it reaches out to those on the standby list.
+This is a bit of a risk because there is no guarantee that you can get on board, but if you do, the price is right: inside and oceanview staterooms are $99 per passenger, per day, and verandahs are $129.

 Can a travel agent help with last-minute travel?